 Profile

 These include measurements of coral cover, sea temperature, other important benthic groups and numbers of coral juveniles.
-Measurements which are performed at several depths and around all atolls.
-They track and monitor the repeated collapses and recovery of BIOT’ reefs during marine heatwaves and this has shown BIOT to contain particularly resilient reefs which previously have recovered well from destructive warming episodes.
+Performed at several depths and around all atolls.
+These track and monitor the repeated collapses and recovery of the reefs in the Chagos Archipelago reefs during marine heatwaves and have shown the Chagos Archipelago to contain particularly resilient reefs which previously have recovered well from destructive warming episodes.

 I have been instrumental in developing scientists’ interest in the archipelago, building up a now considerable amount of research performed there.
-I developed this large research programme on islands and reefs for the British Indian Ocean Territory (BIOT) government through a series of expeditions.
-I have also written and led several environmental management plans for the BIOT government.
-These in turn led to the proclamation of the territory as a giant marine protected area.
+I developed this large research programme on islands and reefs through a series of expeditions.
+I have also written and led several environmental management plans that in turn led to the designation of the Chagos Archipelago as a giant marine protected area.

 This work programme was recognized by government assessors as being in the ‘top 20’ out of 7,000 assessed research programmes in the UK.
-With a long series of magazine articles and public lectures on BIOT I also have spread the word more widely on the territory, which contains the UK’s highest marine biodiversity.
+With a long series of magazine articles and public lectures on the Chagos Archipelago, I also have spread the word more widely on the importance of this area and its biodiversity.

 The absence of many local, direct impacts makes this one of very few places to determine the effects of climate change on coral reefs, especially rising sea temperature, in the absence of most confounding human impacts.